hexatomic/hexatomic.github.io/src/documentation/code-review.md

 ### Software code

 For changes to the actual Hexatomic software, a maintainer is responsible for code review.
+They may also enlist additional reviews from others.

 ## Review schedules